Twisted Fiber Bundle Codes over Group Algebras

 \myvdots{\ \vdots\ }

 \pagenumbering{arabic}

 \begin{footnotesize}

-We introduce a twisted fiber-bundle construction of quantum CSS codes over group algebras \(R=\mathbb F_2[G]\), where each base generator carries a generator-dependent \(R\)-linear fiber twist satisfying a flatness condition.
+We introduce a twisted fiber bundle construction of quantum CSS codes over group algebras \(R=\mathbb F_2[G]\), where each base generator carries a generator-dependent \(R\)-linear fiber twist satisfying a flatness condition.
 This construction extends the untwisted lifted product code, recovered when all twists are identities.
 We show that invertible twists (satisfying a flatness condition) give a complex chain-isomorphic to the untwisted one, so the resulting binary CSS codes have the same blocklength \(n\) and encoded dimension \(k\).
 In contrast, singular chain-compatible twists can lower boundary ranks and increase the number of logical qubits.
-Examples over \(R=\mathbb F_2[D_3]\) show that the twisted fiber bundle code can outperform the corresponding untwisted lifted-product code in \(k\) while keeping the same \(n\) and, in our examples, the same minimum distance \(d\).
+Examples over \(R=\mathbb F_2[D_3]\) show that singular chain-compatible twists can increase the encoded dimension \(k\) at fixed blocklength \(n\), and in these finite examples the minimum distance \(d\) remains unchanged.
+This provides evidence that singular twisting enlarges the design space beyond the ordinary lifted product construction.